SRCF/docs/source/timeout/compare.rst

    * - Other notes
      - Fast and hosted in Cambridge, free for all University members, no known security issues
      - Proprietary, not free, requires software install to work properly
-     - Lacking features, not open to non-Raven guests
+     - Lacking features, not easily open to non-Raven guests, can only display 8 people simultaneously
      - Lacking teaching-oriented features, requires Google account
      - No breakout rooms, open source